pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 We can lift `header` to the front by giving it a z-index, but not without flattening all of its children.
 This mechanism is what led to the bug we discussed earlier.

-We shouldn't think of `z-index` purely as a way to change an element's order.
+#ImportantPoint We shouldn't think of `z-index` purely as a way to change an element's order.
 We should _also_ think of it as a way to form a group around that element's children. z-index won't work unless a group is formed.

 **Believe it or not, this is a good thing**